 History lovers will have their hands full trying to decide what they can see or do on Oahu.
 And once you do,you’ll find out why Oahu is a great place to soak in Hawaii’s unique culture and history.
 Iolani Palace was the home of Hawaii’s past kings and queens.
 It is the only royal palace in the United States.

 World War II buffs would enjoy the historic ships, memorabilia and exhibits at Pearl Harbor.
 Visiting the USS Arizona Memorial is definitely one of the top things to do on Oahu.
-But while there, you can also see the historic USS Missouri battleship, the Pacific Aviation Museum and the USS Bowfin submarine.
+While there, you can also see the historic USS Missouri battleship, the Pacific Aviation Museum and the USS Bowfin submarine.

 Plant lovers can wander through the blooming footpaths of Foster Botanical Garden in downtown Honolulu.
 It is the oldest garden in Hawaii featuring some of the world’s most ancient plants.